Archive: 2023

 We acknowledge and thank Brenda Huerta for her assistance with the literature review.

-Conducting High-quality Education Research in Computing that is Designed to Support CS for All
+Conducting High-quality Education Research in Computing (2025 SIGCSE Affiliated Event)

 This event will be for computer science education researchers who want to learn more about:

 Participants will learn about the guidelines and associated resources, discuss their application to current or proposed research projects, and gain a new appreciation for how to embed equity perspectives in each phase of their research.
-Specifically, participants will develop personal positionality statements and improve their ability to write research questions, use theoretical frameworks, and develop instruments and protocols.
+Specifically, participants will develop a broader perspective of literature reviews, ways to approach writing well-crafted abstracts, strategies for engaging with participants, and how to incorporate ethics into research.
+As a bonus, we’ll also dive into publication strategies, so when an article is rejected, you can reset, revise, and resubmit to other publication venues.

 This interactive workshop will be geared towards those studying computing education and who want to learn more.
 We welcome submissions from those with any level of education research.
 For this particular event, graduate students will be prioritized for the limited spaces available.